 Conclusions & Final Thoughts:

 The Corn is Green is not perfect, but it does tell a human story of personal ambition, and perseverance.
 I haven’t seen it in a long time, but I thought the 1979 TV remake, with the indomitable Katharine Hepburn as Miss Moffat, was a tad better (directed by George Cukor, the TV film fixes some of the problems I had with the original).
 Davis did get a second crack at the story.
 In the 1970s, she again played Moffat in a musical version of the play.
 Davis, unfortunately, fell ill and the show closed down after a few performances.
-I’m still eager to see a film version of that musical (I can see Meryl Streep as Moffat).
+I’m still eager to see a film version of that musical.
 B&W, 115 minutes, Not Rated.